April 15, 2026

 How long should an experiment run before retiring it?

 Long enough to see real usage patterns, not long enough to accumulate maintenance debt.
-For a browser tool, two to four weeks of active promotion is usually enough to learn the core lesson.
+For a browser tool, two to four weeks of active promotion can give useful signal on the core use case, though the right window depends on your traffic and context.

 When should an experiment graduate to a permanent feature?